willz3/discord-front-clone/README.md

 - Only the channel title can be selected (or have a white text) when the mouse is hovering or the channel is selected.
 - Removed bold effect just in nicknames of user list of server.
 - Fixed bug in avatar icon of message on zoom.
+- Added verify tag in flag of bot.

 ## Available Scripts